Azure/reddog-aks-workshop/docs/app-deployment.md

 Red Dog Overview:

-* Red Dog is a series of microservices that support a ficticious Retail Company
+* Red Dog is a series of microservices that support a fictitious Retail Company
 * Each microservice runs as a container and is planned for Kubernetes in Azure
 * This is an event driven architecture using Azure Service Bus for pub/sub
 * Redis Cache is used to store state for some of the services
 * Azure SQL is used to store the full order history
 * The UI Dashboard shows the current activity of the business
 * There are 2 background services used to simulate activity.
-Virtual Customer creates orders and Virtual Worker processes and fullfills orders
+Virtual Customer creates orders and Virtual Worker processes and fulfills orders
 * The services use the Distributed Application Runtime [(Dapr)](http://dapr.io) as a sidecar for various actions

 ## Application Pre-requisites